 The Margaret McNamara Memorial Fund- MMMF provides grants to women from developing countries to help further their education and strengthen their leadership skills to improve the lives of women and children in developing countries.
 The MMMF offer scholarships for women from developing countries who are currently studying in the United States or Canada.
 The MMMF awards grants are approximately $12,000 each.

 Aalto University provides a wide range of Master’s programmes which are taught entirely in English, targeted for all nationalities.
-For the 2011/2012 intake, the programmes listed above charge a tuition fee of 8000 EUR/academic year from none—EU/EEA-citizens.
+The programmes listed above charge a tuition fee of 8000 EUR/academic year from none—EU/EEA-citizens.
 To that effect, Aalto University offers a number of full scholarships for non-EU/EEA (international) citizens in these programmes.

 The African Presidential Scholars Program offers early career faculty from Ghana, Liberia, South Africa and Uganda the opportunity to collaborate with faculty and students at the University of Michigan USA during residencies of two to six months Uganda in the field of African Heritage, African Social Research, STEM (Science, Technology, Engineering, And Mathematics).
 At the University of Michigan, scholars will have access to library and research materials to forward their own research programs, scholarly writing, course development, doctoral work, or other relevant activity.

 Previous Application Deadline: from August 15-October 15.